 Project Revenue Opportunities

 The Project is a merchant facility located in the SP-15 pricing zone.
-It will sell its output into the California Power Exchange.
-If the plant is expanded to 1,000 MW, it could be eligible for an RMR contract.
+It will sell its output into the California Power Exchange (“PX”) or to third parties under bilateral contracts.
+If the plant is expanded to 1,000 MW and interconnects at the Pardee Substation, it could be eligible for an reliability-must-run (“RMR”) contract with the California Independent System Operator Corporation (“ISO”).

 Project Approvals & Agreements

 CEC Permit.
 In California, the CEC has the exclusive authority to site and license thermal electric plants with a capacity of 50 MW or greater.
 It issues a single permit for construction and operation, which covers most applicable approvals.
-PEF’s Application for Certification was declared to be “data adequate” by the CEC on January 26, 2000.
-ENA is now working with the regulators to expedite the process.
-A final CEC permit should be issued and final by December 31, 2000.
+PEF’s Application for Certification (“AFC”) was declared to be “data adequate” by the CEC on January 26, 2000.
+ENA is now working with the CEC to expedite the process.
+ENA currently expects the CEC permit to be issued and by December 31, 2000.

 ERCs.
 State and federal laws require “major” new sources of criteria pollutants that are locating in non-attainment areas to mitigate their impact on ambient air quality.
 The Project will be a “major source” of NOX, PM10, VOC and SO2.
-It will mitigate its impact in part through the acquisition of emission reduction credits.
-PEF has acquired all ERCs required build and operate the plant.
+It will mitigate its impact in part through the acquisition of emission reduction credits (“ERCs”).
+PEF has acquired all ERCs necessary to build and operate the Project.

-Kitfox.
-The San Joaquin kitfox, a protected species, is known to forage on and around the Site.
-Construction and operation of the facility could attract or alter the patterns of the innately curious animal.
-Tejon has presented the US Wildlife & Fishery Service (“USWFS”), and they are currently negotiating, a Habitat Mitigation Plan (“HMP”) to address any impact on the kitfox.
-The HMP is expected to be approved by the USWFS by _________.

-Water Agreement.
-PEF’s water supply contract with the Wheeler Ridge-Maricopa Water Supply District is currently undergoing a legal validation process in state court.
-Upon completion thereof on or about ____, the contract can be signed by the parties.
+[Why was this deleted, KJ?]Water Agreement.
+PEF’s water supply contract with the Water District is currently undergoing a legal validation process in state court.
+Upon completion thereof on or about ____, the contract will be signed by the parties.
+[Expand to add further details plus Azurix contract.]

-Turbine Agreement.
-PEF purchased from GE three GE 7FA CTGs and two STGs pursuant to a contract dated _________.
-The deliver schedule will support a June 2003 commercial operations date.
+Equipment Purchase Agreement.
+PEF has made necessary contractual arrangements to purchase from General Electric Company (“GE”) the Power Islands.
+The delivery schedule will support a June 2003 commercial operations date.

 Key Attributes & Success Factors